tantsandras/mm/content/podcastEpisodesFolder/pets-and-palynology.md

 Oh yeah?
 Tell me.

-I was watching not going

-out it's the

-sitcom with lee mac in it and this

-episode was all about a pub quiz

-and one of the questions on the pub quiz

-was

-pi the mathematical number is 3.14

-but what is the next number in the

-sequence

-and one of the characters was like what

-kind of insufferable

-know-it-all knows anything more than

-3.14

-and i was like 3.1416

-me i'm that kind of insufferable now at

-all
+I was watching Not Going Out, it's the sitcom with Lee Mack in it, and this episode was all about a pub quiz.
+And one of the questions on the pub quiz was: "pi, the mathematical number, is 3.14.
+But what is the next number in the sequence?".
+And one of the characters was like: "what kind of insufferable know-it-all knows anything more than 3.14?", and I was like: "3.1416".
+Me, I'm that kind of insufferable know-it-all.

-i am a bit surprised but i'm also not
+I am a bit surprised, but I'm also not surprised.
+Well, I shouldn't be surprised.

-surprised well i shouldn't be surprised

-i'm a little bit insulted
+I'm a little bit insulted. \[Laughter]

-well it is funny because

-you make fun of know-it-alls sometimes

-or you do it sarcastically

-but i know deep inside you do want to
+Well it is funny, because you make fun of know-it-alls sometimes.
+Or, you do it sarcastically, but I know deep inside you do want to actually correct me.

-actually correct me

-no
+Nooooo.

-you do that unsarcastically sometimes as
+You do that unsarcastically sometimes as well.

-well

-it's not deep inside at all it's just

-brimming beneath the surface
+It's not deep inside at all, it's just brimming beneath the surface. \[Laughter]

-fair enough fair enough
+Fair enough, fair enough.

+\[Music]

-should we start maybe okay
+Should we start maybe?
+Okay.

-okay let's kick this in the dick
+Okay.
+Let's kick this in the dick!
+Good evening cocksuckers! \[Laughter]

-good evening \[ __ ]

-\[Laughter]

-i might keep that in maybe i shouldn't

-but i don't

-care anymore

-it's wednesday which means that it's

-time to talk about crime i'm your host

-no you're listening to midweek
+I might keep that in.
+Maybe I shouldn't, but I don't care anymore.
+It's Wednesday, which means that it's time to talk about crime.
+I'm your host...
+No!
+You're listening to Midweek

 \[ \_\_ ] \[ \_\_ ] kick it in